dataminer-site/dataminer-site.github.io/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 ```

 This query yields the same result as the query above, and completes (depending on the network speed) in about 1–2 seconds.
-This speed is possible because DuckDB doesn't need to download the whole Parquet file to evaluate the query:
+This speed is possible because DataMiner doesn't need to download the whole Parquet file to evaluate the query:
 while the file size is 309&nbsp;MB, it only uses about 20&nbsp;MB of network traffic, approximately 6% of the total file size.

 The reduction in network traffic is possible because of [partial reading](/docs/data/parquet/overview#partial-reading) along both the columns and the rows of the data.